-Neonatal hyperbilirubinemia (neonatal jaundice) occurs in more than 60% of term newborns and is characterized by a peak of bilirubin between the 3-5th day of life, returning to normal values in about 2 weeks.
+Neonatal hyperbilirubinemia occurs in more than 60% of term newborns and is characterized by a peak of serum bilirubin between the 3-5th day of life, returning to normal values in about 2 weeks.

-In some cases, high levels of bilirubin in the blood remain too high even after those 2 weeks, leading to severe hyperbilirubinemia in about 10% of the jaundice infants.
+In some cases, the level of bilirubin in the blood remain too high even more, leading to severe hyperbilirubinemia in about 10% of the jaundice infants.

-If caught in time, the most common treatment is phototherapy, but if not the baby risks to develop Kernicterus, a chronic and irreversible pathology characterized by a severe motor, hearing and intellectual deficit.
+If caught in time, the most common treatment is phototherapy, but if not the baby risks to develop kernicterus, a chronic and irreversible pathology characterized by a severe motor, hearing and intellectual disability.

 This creates the need for a system able to control the levels of bilirubin during the first days after birth in a simple and quick way.